Maumagnaguagno/Spriter/README.md

 - Better PNG support, I believe there is a problem with this version for some image proportions
 - Compress SVG, define a background rect and only the foreground pixels, cluster them into rects.
   - It will work, but how complex is to find the minimal set of rects in a grid?
+- Encoding problem with file reading for RUBY_VERSION > 1.8.7